nairod/mediafolders/README.md

 # mediafolders
-Scans a Directory Tree for Photos and Videos and moves them into a new structure.
-For Fotos, with geo informations it gets a geo location from google to create a target folder name.
+This program scans a directory tree for photos and videos in order to move them into a new structure.
+For photos, with geo information it gets a geo location from google and creates the target folder according to.

 ## Photo structure
 Target Directory/Year/Place